Cay-Zhang/SwiftSpeech/README.md

     // Try one of these at a time and have fun!
     SwiftSpeech.Demos.Basic(localeIdentifier: yourLocaleString)
+    SwiftSpeech.Demos.Colors()
     SwiftSpeech.Demos.List(localeIdentifier: yourLocaleString)

 }
 ```
 Open up the Canvas and resume the preview if needed.
 You should see what your demo looks like.
 Then, click on the `Preview on Device` button to the bottom right edge of the preview device to run the demo.
 Hold on the blue circular button to speak and the recognition result will show up! 😉

+Here are some previews of the demos:

 ### 3. Build it yourself

 ## Legacy